Abdul-AA/Drug-Sentiment-Analysis/README.md

 ## Sentiment Distribution

 - The majority of reviews were negative, with 11,240 negative reviews compared to 4,109 positive reviews.
 This indicates a general dissatisfaction among users, primarily due to the myriad side effects associated with birth control.
+However, the high proportion of negative sentiments could also be because people are more inclined to review a drug after a negative experience.

 ## Key Topics/Themes in the Reviews

-- **Weight Gain and Side Effects**: Many users discussed concerns about weight gain and other general side effects.
+- **Weight Gain and Side Effects**
-- **Bleeding and Cycle Issues**: A significant number of reviews highlighted problems related to bleeding and menstrual cycles.
+- **Bleeding and Cycle Issues**
-- **Pain and Insertion Issues**: Users also discussed pain, particularly related to birth control device insertion.
+- **Pain and Insertion Issues**

   It is important to note that even within these common seemingly problematic topics, some reviews discussed the resolution of these problems, reflecting positive sentiments despite the problematic topics.